-Currently, there are more than 400 items on Unesco's list from 117 countries.
+There are more than 400 items on Unesco's list from 117 countries.

 Some of the categories that make up "intangible cultural heritage" as defined by Unesco include: oral traditions and expressions, such as folktales and legends; performing arts; social practices, rituals and festive events; knowledge and practices concerning nature and the universe, such as fengshui and traditional medicine; and traditional craftsmanship.

-What should Singapore's first item be?
-For inspiration, here are some examples of the items from other countries that have made Unesco's list so far.
+Here are some examples of the items from other countries that have made Unesco's list so far.

 1. Art of Neapolitan 'Pizzaiuolo' in Italy